CSchlachter/1MMHeadlines/README.md

 # 1MMHeadlines
-Pull 1MM news headlines throughout the day
+Pull 1MM news headlines throughout the day and compare how information is presented across cultures/countries.